taltrui/tomasaltrui.dev/src/pages/blog/tanstack-start-app-with-better-auth.md

 ---
 layout: ../../layouts/blog-post.astro
 title: "TanStack Start + Better Auth - How to"
-description: "A (hope it is) comprehensive guide for building a TanStack Start application with Better Auth, Drizzle ORM, and PostgreSQL"
+description: "A comprehensive guide (I hope) for building a TanStack Start application with Better Auth, Drizzle ORM, and PostgreSQL"
-date: "2024-12-09"
+date: "2025-12-09"
 ---

 ## Table of Contents